Bohooslav/songbook/readme.md

 ### `npm run build`

-Builds the app for production to the `dist` folder.
+Builds the app for production to the `docs` folder.

 Increment version for service worker in `package.json`.
-Copy CNAME and site.webmanifest to `dist` folder.
+Copy CNAME and site.webmanifest to `docs` folder.
 Commit the changes.
 Push to the master branch of the repo.